BDC Hamburger Icon

 graphic of a businessperson next to signs that read unsustainable and sustainable

-You might think scaling your business as quickly as possible will result in even more growth and positivity for your brand.
-However, this mindset favors profit over product quality and customer service experience.
-Your customers will likely recommend your product and company if they have had a pleasant buying experience.
-That gives you long-term sustainability versus being a flash in the pan.
-[Learn more about growing a business too quickly.]
+• Prioritizing short-term growth over long-term sustainability: You might think scaling your business as quickly as possible will result in even more growth and positivity for your brand.
+However, growing a business too quickly is a mistake that can cause you to sacrifice product quality and the customer experience.
+Prioritize product quality and the customer experience to enjoy long-term sustainability rather than being a flash in the pan.

-It might be tempting to use sales projections to grow your business.
-However, anticipated sales don’t always happen at the rate you expect them to, potentially leaving you with too many employees and poor cash flow.
+• Relying on projections: It might be tempting to use sales projections to grow your business.
+However, anticipated sales don’t always happen at the rate you expect, potentially leaving you with too many employees and poor cash flow.
 Play it safe and only expand your business based on existing numbers, not predictions.
-[Find out why you should maintain a startup mindset as you scale.]

 graphic of businesspeople running up steps with large coins below them

-Scaling operations at some point is inevitable for most successful businesses, and risky decisions need to be made for survival and growth.
-That said, you should still take measures to minimize the risks and make sure your growth efforts are substantiated.
+Scaling operations at some point is inevitable for most successful businesses and risky decisions must be made for survival and growth.
+Still, business owners should take measures to minimize risks and ensure their growth efforts have a chance to succeed and flourish.
 By implementing the right strategies and keeping clear of common pitfalls, you can reduce inefficiencies and increase your chances of scaling up your business successfully.

 Asim Rais Siddiqui is a co-founder and CTO at TekRevol, a California based digital agency that provides disruptive tech solutions to entrepreneurs, startups and enterprises.
 As an entrepreneur and IT strategist, Asim helps build scalable platforms and successful businesses.
 With expertise in web, mobile and game development, his vision is to lead his team to make significant contributions in people's lives through next-generation technologies, like Blockchain, IOT, AR etc.